MarkPitt99/Parental-age-and-pace-of-life/scripts/README.md

 This folder contains the R scripts used to analyse the data for the parental age project.
 We used two different Bayesian modelling approaches throughout this project.
-First, we assessed how increasing parental age impacted the mean and variace of the offspring trait values using brms models (brms v.2.21.0), following the location-scale approach to trait modelling outlined by:
+First, we assessed how increasing parental age impacted the mean and variance of the offspring trait values using brms models (brms v.2.21.0), following the location-scale approach to trait modelling outlined by:

 Nakagawa, S., Ortega, S., Gazzea, E., Lagisz, M., Lenz, A., Lundgren, E. and Mizuno, A., 2026. ##Location–scale models in ecology and evolution: Heteroscedasticity in continuous, count and proportion data##.
 Methods in Ecology and Evolution, 17(2), pp.554-566.
 Available at: [https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210x.70203]